thomaslamendola/blog/_posts/2020-12-07-introduction.md

 ---

 "Why this blog?", you may ask.
-Good question... and the answer is simple.
+Good question... the answer is simple.

 I struggled to find an online resource in which I could comfortably reference any Design Patterns, with no headaches.
 I then decided to seriously study these Patterns and break them down nicely, taking notes and put them here, for my own reference, because I also struggle to memorise information.